kdabir/glide/site/app/docs/config.md

 This files is read by gaelyk to configure application routes.
 This is not glide specific.
 Check [Gaelyk's routing](http://gaelyk.appspot.com/tutorial/url-routing) documentation to understand how routes work.

-## Understanding `glide.gradle`
+## Understanding `build.gradle`

-This file acts as extension to standard glide build.
-This is regular [gradle](http://www.gradle.org/) build file and you can add `dependencies` or additional tasks just like any other gradle build file.
+This is regular [gradle](http://www.gradle.org/) build file and we can add `dependencies` or additional tasks just like any other gradle build file.

 An example of adding dependency in `glide.gradle`: